Version: SMASH-3.3

 • ev_num: The number of the current event

-Note that 'event' and 'end' are no variables, but words that are printed in the header.
+Note that 'event', 'ensemble' and 'start' are not variables, but words that are printed in the header.

 Note